BattletechModders/NavigationComputer/README.md

 # NavigationComputer
-BattleTech mod that adds search functionality to the navigation screen, as well as several map modes.
+BattleTech mod that adds several map modes, search functionality, and the ability to plan custom routes to the navigation screen.
 ## Download
 Go to the [releases page](https://github.com/BattletechModders/NavigationComputer/releases) to download a release.